aur0rae/Dotfiles/README.md

 ## Dependencies:

-This currently relies on a few dependencies shipped by Sway Atomic.
+This currently relies on a few dependencies.

 - Sway
 - Swaylock
 - Waybar
-- Rofi
+- Wofi
 - Dunst
-- Foot
+- Kitty
 - Thunar
-- nmcli
 - NetworkManager Applet
 - Brightnessctl

 These are mostly interchangeable, but make sure to change the corresponding binds in the config.